nwashilia/fifa-21-data-cleaning/README.md

 ## Overview

 This document outlines the data cleaning process for the FIFA '21 🎮 dataset.
-This dataset was provided as part of the #datacleaningchallenge hosted by the amazing duo of Chinonso ([@PromiseNonso_](https://twitter.com/PromiseNonso_)) and V. Somadina ([@VicSomadina](https://twitter.com/VicSomadina)) as a means of pushing data enthusiasts into new territory in data cleaning and analysis while giving a somewhat, real-life experience that is different from the "classroom" experience.
+This dataset was provided as part of the #DataCleaningChallenge hosted by the amazing duo of Chinonso ([@PromiseNonso_](https://twitter.com/PromiseNonso_)) and V. Somadina ([@VicSomadina](https://twitter.com/VicSomadina)) as a means of pushing data enthusiasts into new territory in data cleaning and analysis while giving a somewhat, real-life experience that is different from the "classroom" experience.
 The goal of this process is to ensure that the dataset is accurate, complete, consistent and ready for analysis.

 I chose to use MS Excel for the purpose of trying my hand out on data cleaning with this software.
 It was an awesome experience. 😁